US STOCKS-Wall St extends rally on signs of ebbing Fed rate hikes

 Analysts have set the bar low; aggregate S&P 500 earnings growth is now seen landing at 3.3% year-on-year, down from 4.5% at the beginning of the month, per Refinitiv.

-On the downside, 3M Co MMM.Ncut its full-year forecast and warned of soft consumer spending.
-Its shares slipped 0.4%.
+On the downside, aerospace company Raytheon Technologies Corp RTX.N posted a near 5% annual revenue increase, but its shares slid 1.5% on the company's trimmed sales outlook.

-Aerospace company Raytheon Technologies Corp RTX.N posted a near 5% annual revenue increase, but its shares slid 1.3% on the company's trimmed sales outlook.
+Shares of Google parent Alphabet Inc GOOGL.O dropped as much as 6% in after hours trading after the company missed quarterly revenue estimates.

-Microsoft Corp MSFT.O and Alphabet Inc GOOGL.O are due to step up to the plate after Tuesday's closing bell.
+Microsoft Corp MSFT.O fell more than 2% in after hours trading despite its revenue beat.

-Advancing issues outnumbered declining ones on the NYSE by a 4.98-to-1 ratio; on Nasdaq, a 3.70-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 5.35-to-1 ratio; on Nasdaq, a 3.67-to-1 ratio favored advancers.

 (Reporting by Stephen Culp; Additional reporting by Amruta Khandekar and Shreyashi Sanyal in Bengaluru; editing by Grant McCool)